neomatrix369/The-AI-Engineer-Challenge/MERGE.md

    - Verify the UI text is all updated
    - Test chat history with file context
    - Check that browser storage still works
-   - Test file deletion with individual delete buttons
+   - Test file deletion with individual delete buttons in Upload Files tab
-   - Test "Delete All" functionality with confirmation dialog
+   - Test "Delete All" functionality with confirmation dialog in Upload Files tab

 ## 🎯 Key Benefits of This Refactor